ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/2_prepare_the_landing_page.md

 # Step 2 — Prepare the Page

-In this step you'll prepare and configure your front page, together with its layout and templates.
+In this step you can prepare and configure your front page, together with its layout and templates.

 ## Create Page layout